What’s in your water treatment system?

 We’ve analyzed thousands of samples from systems used for the treatment of waters influenced by mining operations, oil & gas, power generation, and municipal waste.
 During this time, we’ve helped dozens of clients to understand, implement, and improve biological systems.

 Site Selection – Treatment systems most commonly contain naturally-occurring microbes from site.
 We assess the treatment potential by confirming the right microbes are present.
 For example, a high proportion and number of sulphate-reducing bacteria (SRB) is ideal for metal treatment while selenium-reducing bacteria are ideal for the treatment of selenium.

 Troubleshooting – Microbes do all of the work in a biological treatment system.
 When something goes wrong, knowing what is happening to your microbes is key.
 For example, clogging, filter fouling, corrosion, and performance upsets occur if the wrong type of bacteria grow, causing issues with performance and hydraulic conductivity.
 Identifying microbes can help assess the cause of the problem and lead to an informed solution.

 Optimization – Some microbes can be correlated with performance and maximized operating conditions.
 The reactions carried out by microbes occur at an ideal pH, temperature, and ORP and optimization of conditions will impact treatment.

 Microbial Community Profile (MCP)

-The Microbial Community Profile (MCP) is an established method for identifying and comparing microbes.
+The Microbial Community Profile (MCP) identifies microbes.
 The unique DNA sequence of the microbes is recorded.
-Our computer programs and microbe database transform this information into a report which includes the identity and key information about the microbes, along with their proportions in the community.
+Our computer programs and microbe database transform this information into a report which includes the identity and key information about the microbes.

 MCP does not provide the absolute quantity of the microbes, and it is often paired with the Microbe Quantity (qPCR) test.